ConfettiFX/The-Forge/README.md

 - Shader reflection
 - Multi-threaded command buffer generation

-The Forge can be used to provide the rendering layer for custom next-gen game engines.
-It is also meant to provide building blocks to write your own game engine.
+The Forge is used to provide the rendering layer for custom next-gen game engines.
+It is also used to provide building blocks to write your own game engine.
 It is like a "lego" set that allows you to use pieces to build a game engine quickly.
 The "lego" High-Level Features supported on all platforms are at the moment:
-- Resource Loader as shown in 10_PixelProjectedReflections, capable to load textures, buffers and geometry data asynchronously
+- Resource Loader capable to load textures, buffers and geometry data asynchronously
 - [Lua Scripting System](https://www.lua.org/) - currently used for automatic testing and in 06_Playground to load models and textures and animate the camera and in several other unit tests to cycle through the options they offer during automatic testing.
 - Animation System based on [Ozz Animation System](https://github.com/guillaumeblanc/ozz-animation)
 - Consistent Math Library  based on an extended version of [Vectormath](https://github.com/glampert/vectormath) with NEON intrinsics for mobile platforms.
 It also supports now Double precision.